jheddings/indigo-pmset/README.md

 Represents a battery known to the computer.
 The plugin will automatically detect the available batteries and present them to the user.

+## Triggers & Actions

+This plugin does not provide any triggers or actions.
+Instead, by creating devices to represent batteries and power supplies, you can use any trigger or action in Indigo with the Power Source device states.